Welcome

 • Actual notice: The purchaser actually knows of the interest.

-• Constructive notice: The purchaser would have discovered the interest by making reasonable enquiries or inspecting the property.
+• Constructive notice: The purchaser would have discovered the interest by making reasonable enquiries or inspecting the property and title.
+Reasonable enquiries include inspection of occupation and asking occupiers about their rights or claims.

 • Imputed notice: The purchaser’s solicitor or agent knows of the interest, and this knowledge is attributed to the purchaser.